freenas/freenas-docs/userguide/storage.rst

 The *Unix* :guilabel:`Permission Type` is usually used with :ref:`Unix (NFS) Shares`.
 Unix permissions are compatible with most network clients and generally work well with a mix of operating systems or clients.
-However, *Unix* permissions do not support Windows ACLs and should not be used with :ref:`Windows (SMB) Shares`.
+However, *Unix* permissions do not support Windows ACLs.
+Do not use them with :ref:`Windows (SMB) Shares`.

 The *Mac* :guilabel:`Permission Type` can be used with :ref:`Apple (AFP) Shares`.